 - Maximise 4 x CAN throughput via CAN FD routing (mux-mode)

-- Easily demux routed data via MF4 converter or Python API
+- Easily demux the data via MF4 converters/decoders or Python

 - Control transmission on the 4 x CAN via CANedge